 Theanine is great to combine with caffeine.
 Because it boosts the positive effects of caffeine and reduces the negative ones like crashes and anxiety.

 Choline is one of the old-school nootropics and brain boosters.
-And it’s a great ingredient.
 In your body, choline turns to acetylcholine, which is your ‘learning’ neurotransmitter.

 With only 50mg of choline though, Madmonq has yet again disappointed when it comes to the ingredient dosages.
 The best choline dosage for mental benefits is somewhere around 1,000mg.

-If you read my ingredient breakdown in this Madmonq review, you’ll know that the formula itself is great.
+If you’ve read my ingredient breakdown in this Madmonq review, you’ll know that the formula itself is great.
 Hardly anything is missing.

 The problem is the opposite – Madmonq has too many ingredients, which is sad because they had to sacrifice the doses to compensate.